John Osborne (writer)

-John Osborne (born 15 December 1981) writes books, scripts and stories for Radio 4.
-He co-created the Sky 1 sitcom After Hours.
+John Osborne (born 15 December 1981) is an English writer.
+He co-created the Sky 1 comedy drama After Hours.
 He is based in Norwich, United Kingdom and studied at the University of East Anglia.

-He created the sell out Edinburgh show John Peel's Shed and has written and performed six half hours storytelling shows for Radio 4.
+He created the sell out Edinburgh show John Peel's Shed and has written and performed six thirty minute storytelling shows for Radio 4.

 He is the author of three non-fiction books.
 His first, Radio Head: Up and Down the Dial of British Radio, was published by Simon & Schuster in May 2009 and was selected as Book of the Week on BBC Radio 4.
 It includes interviews with key people from the history of British radio, including Nicholas Parsons, Mark Radcliffe and Stuart Maconie.
 The book was reviewed in The Daily Telegraph, and Scotland on Sunday.
 His second book, The Newsagent's Window: Adventures in a World of Second-Hand Cars and Lost Cats, was published in April 2010 and was awarded best memoir at the East Anglian Book of the Year awards.

 His third book, Don't Need the Sunshine, was published by AA Publishing in May 2013 and was adapted for broadcast on BBC Radio 4.

 After Hours

 Together with Molly Naylor he created the Sky 1 sitcom After Hours.
 The theme song was specially recorded by Pete Doherty and is a cover of the Velvet Underground song "After Hours".
+It was the last onscreen appearance of Caroline Aherne, who made a brief cameo in the show.

 The show is about two twenty somethings who have their own radio show on a canal boat in Lincolnshire.
 It stars Jaime Winstone, Ardal O'Hanlon, Georgina Campbell and John Thomson.
 After Hours is produced and directed by Craig Cash.
 The show's first series was first broadcast in autumn 2015.

+After Hours is available to view on NOW TV in the UK.